-The Captains of History are a group of leading Dutch companies that, in addition to their corporate interests, have a keen eye for the historical role that their company has played in Dutch history.
-Acomo supports the National Archives in their mission to be the Netherlands' national memory and make history accessible to a broad and diverse audience.
+The Captains of History are a group of leading Dutch companies which, in addition to their corporate interests, have a keen eye for the historical role that their company has played in Dutch history.
+Acomo supports the National Archives in their mission to preserve the nation's cultural heritage for generations to come.